jonniespratley/create-english-sentences/README.md

 1. `ApiService` - This is a simple service class that handles making a API request then caching, then returns the results.

-## User Input
+## User Interface

 The user is presented with a form to input or select a option that corresponds to the part of the sentence.

 In this case a simple sentence is captured.

 ![Input Form](public/images/form.png)

+Below the form is the list of sentences that were generated, if you press on a item it will speak that sentence to you.

 ## Conclusion